Course

 This program aims to equip senior leaders with the knowledge, skills, and strategies needed to:

-His leadership and contributions to the field have been widely recognised.
-He is a member of the ARC College of Experts, a Senior Fellow of the Higher Education Academy, and a Fellow of the Queensland Academy of Arts and Sciences.
+Professor Anderson's leadership and contributions to the field have been widely recognised.
+He is a Senior Fellow of the Higher Education Academy, a Fellow of the Queensland Academy of Arts and Sciences, and a lifelong Fellow of the Atlantic Institute.

 Once you successfully completed this stream, you'll earn a digital badge that is instantly shareable to your social networks (including LinkedIn) which showcases your new skills and knowledge mastery.